 The process requires a two-step preparation of the metal or plastic part prior to molding the rubber.
 First, we degrease and clean off any contaminants, similar to preparation for industrial coatings or painting.
 Once we finish cleaning, we spray a special, heat-activated adhesive onto the metal parts.

 Once the part is ready for rubber overmolding, the metal parts are inserted into the mold cavity.
 If molding a specific area, the metal part is held in place by special magnets.
 If the part is to be completely encapsulated with rubber, the part is held in place with chaplet pins.
 The mold is then closed and the rubber molding process begins.
 As the elevated molding temperature cures the rubber, it also activates the adhesive forming a mechanical bonding of rubber to metal or bonding rubber to plastic.
-To learn more about the our bonding processes, click on the following links: rubber injection molding process or transfer molding process.

 When a metal or plastic part requires complete encapsulation with rubber, we use rubber insert molding, a variation of rubber to metal bonding.
 For complete encapsulation, the plastic or metal part is suspended inside the bold cavity, so we can more accurately bond the rubber to the part.
 Rubber can also be molded to a specific area of metal parts.
 Mechanically adhering rubber to metal can enhance the stability of metal parts with the flexible characteristics of rubber.
 Metal parts with molded rubber can also improve part properties such as creating environmental seals, meeting NEMA standards, electrical conductivity, noise and vibration isolation, wear and impact resistance, chemical and corrosion resistance and more.